-- A. Identify and document the name of the accounting software or systems used to maintain the school's financial records. - B. Determine if the accounting software or systems allows the school to record financial transactions conducted, including deposits and disbursements, in a complete and self-balancing accounting system.
-The software or system should be capable of generating a trial balance, financial statements, student account statements and other sub-ledger reports. - C. If a separate non-self-balancing system for student account statements is used, determine whether it is regularly reconciled to the general ledger. - D. Report any exceptions found as Material Exceptions.
+- A. Inquire and document the name of the accounting software or systems used to maintain the school's financial records. - B. Verify the accounting software or systems allows the school to record financial transactions conducted, including deposits and disbursements, in a complete and self-balancing accounting system.
+The software or system should be capable of generating a trial balance, financial statements, student account statements and other sub-ledger reports. - C. If a separate non-self-balancing system for student account statements is used, inquire whether student accounts are regularly reconciled to the general ledger.
+If yes, inspect a reconciliation for one month. - D. Report any exceptions found as Material Exceptions.